aasisodiya/IaC-And-Serverless-Application/cloudformation-scripts/README.md

 - You can't edit CloudFormation template, you will have to upload it again
 - Stack Name can't be changed and should be unique to region
 - Parameter `NOEcho` is set to `true` for secret value parameter
-- Resource Type Indentifiers `AWS::aws-product-name::data-type-name`
+- Resource Type Identifiers `AWS::aws-product-name::data-type-name`
 - Typed Parameter `AWS::EC2::KeyPair::KeyName` helps us to populate value from AWS side
 - To refer a parameter we use : `Fn::Ref ParameterName` or `!Ref ParameterName`
 - For CommaSeparatedList we use : `!Select [0, !Ref ParameterName]` where 0 is index